 When you reach the road, Pala Mesa Mountain Drive, swing to the right and pass through a white gate marked with a Monserate Mountain Preserve sign.
 Head north now, closing down the loop.
 The paved road heads downhill on the mountainside below the water tank, and you will have views north toward the summit.
 After crossing a low point on the road, you will climb again, ascending 225 feet over the last 0.4 miles to close out the loop.
 When you reach the marked junction, turn left and hike the last 0.75 miles down to the trailhead on Pankey Road.
 If you somehow miss the junction, the end of the pavement in another tenth of a mile will clue you in that you’ve gone too far and are heading back to the summit.

-There are two downsides to hiking the loop on Monserate Mountain, the extra 0.8 miles of pavement and the extra 225-foot ascent at the end of the loop (when you’re probably not in the mood to hike uphill again).
+There are two downsides to hiking the loop on Monserate Mountain, the extra 0.8 miles of pavement and the extra 225-foot ascent at the end of the loop (can that qualify as a downside) when you’re probably not in the mood to hike uphill again.
 There are added views to compensate for this though, so if you have the time, it is worth converting the 3 1/3-mile out-and-back hike into a 4.4-mile loop.
 No fee or permit is required to hike in Monserate Mountain Preserve, but the Fallbrook Land Conservancy, which maintains Monserate Mountain Preserve, appreciates donations and volunteers.
 Dogs and mountain bikes are welcome, so get out and enjoy!

 To get to the trailhead: From the north, take Interstate 15 south, seven miles past Temecula to exit 51 for Mission Road.
 Turn right at the end of the offramp, followed by an immediate left to head south down Highway 395.
 After 1.8 miles, turn left on Stewart Road.
 Pass under the freeway to reach Pankey Road.
 Turn right and park in the dirt lot on the right.
 The trailhead is on the east side of Pankey Road.